kristych-source/FIN-321/README.md

 ## Executive Summary

 Our firm faces foreign exchange exposure on a €12,500,000 receivable due in one year.
 At the current spot rate of 1.1607 EURUSD, this translates to approximately $14.5 million.
 However, euro depreciation could significantly reduce our USD proceeds.
-I recommend we evaluate three hedging families—forward contracts, money market hedges, and options—to mitigate this risk.
+I recommend we evaluate three hedging families forward contracts, money market hedges, and options to mitigate this risk.
 Preliminary analysis suggests a forward contract may provide the most cost-effective protection, though options offer greater flexibility if euro strengthening is anticipated.
 In Stages 2–3, I will build a quantitative model to compare these strategies and recommend an optimal hedge.

 ---